Hal Rothman dissertation fellowship

 - A c.v. no more than two pages in length.

-All items for the Hal Rothman Research Fellowship must be submitted electronically to email@example.com by September 30, 2013.
+The application period begins September 1.
+All items for the Hal Rothman Research Fellowship must be submitted electronically to email@example.com by November 15, 2019.